Atoiks-Games/PDVM/docs/architecture.rst

 value, and its state is either filled or empty.

 When the processing unit steps through the next instruction, core 0 is updated first and core 3 is updated last.
-This is important as it may affect the input buffer's state or reading from the data memory.
+This is important as it may affect the input buffer's state or accessing from the data memory.

 Memory Accessing
 ------------------------